learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 we need to run the tests and find out what the second one is.

-First, run `npm install` in the terminal to install the tools necessary to run the test.
+First, run `npm install` in the terminal to install the tools necessary to run the tests.
 You should again see a flurry of text as dependencies are installed.

 > **Note**: You may get a warnings or a message from the terminal saying there
-> are vulnerabilities, **these are okay to ignore** - they are normal!
+> are vulnerabilities. **These are okay to ignore** - they are normal!
 You
 > **should not** run the audit command the terminal provides you with as it will
 > change the versions of the node dependencies for a lesson, which we do _not_
 > want to do.

+**NEW:** Run `npm install` to install the test's dependencies each time you clone down a lab.

 Once the installations are complete, run `npm test` in the terminal.
 You should see the results of your tests.
 By cloning this assignment down, you've already